Back to breath, back to basics

 The simple act of breathing...

 is something we don't think about on a daily basis.
 In fact, it's something we don't even need to think about.
-As a part of the autonomic nervous system, our breathing is controlled by the Vagus Nerve which controls a variety of complex and integral functions throughout the brain and torso.
+As a part of the autonomic nervous system, our breathing is controlled by the Vagus Nerve which commands a variety of complex and integral functions throughout the brain and abdomen including digestion and relaying emotional signals.
 As young children, our bodies know to let these autonomic responses take care of themselves.
-However, as we mature, we become self-conscious, we experience trauma, and the unpredictability of the actions and emotions of others make us want to protect ourselves from hurt.
-Our muscles tighten in the shoulders and neck, a perpetual "alert" response.
-Above all, we begin to realize that we can control our breath response outside of what the autonomic nervous system already has in place.
+However, as we mature, we become self-conscious, we experience trauma, societal expectations and norms shape our behaviour.
+As we learn to shape our reactions to external stimuli (emotional, physical, expressive), we begin to control our breath response outside of what the autonomic nervous system is already doing: we start to hold our breath as a means of conscious emotional suppression.

 But, why is controlling our breath a problem?

-We often hear singers and performing artists speaking to the importance of "breath control" and the extensive technical training they undergo in order to be expressive and heard.
+We often hear singers and performing artists speaking to the importance of "breath control" and the extensive technical training they undergo in order to be expressive and audible.
 But the difference between profession-based "Breath Control" and unconscious daily breath control is a stark one.
-Professional "Breath Control" is all about using the body's natural breath to its full potential through awareness and sensation that allows performers access to emotional availability and grounding.
-Unconscious breath control results from our nervous systems never fully leaving "alert" mode in order to protect us from something had has happened in the past, or is continuing to happen.
-This tension not only restricts and limits the breath, it also prevents our nervous systems from fully processing and releasing our emotions.
+Professional "Breath Control" is about using the body's natural breath to its full potential through awareness and muscular training that allows performers access to vocal resonance and stamina.
+Unconscious breath control is a habit that develops from our desire to filter and curate our emotional responses.
+We do this because there are expectations put upon us.
+Being social creatures is complex, and the ability to choose when to filter or unfilter (or mask/unmask) our reactions is useful.
+However, over time, this holding becomes habit, and after a certain point we are no longer making a conscious choice to filter our expression, but rather are suppressing it altogether, even in the privacy of our own spaces.
+This holding also prevents our nervous systems from fully processing and releasing whatever residual emotions linger from the day, week, month, or year.

 How are breath and emotion connected?

-After this realization, I became endlessly curious about the relationship between allowing the natural breath and the nervous system.
-As the field of Neuroscience has expanded beyond the skull-case brain to include the gut brain and the complex web of our bodies' connective tissue, it's becoming more apparent that our intuition isn't just a hunch and that our vital organs play as much a part in our emotional and environmental processing as our grey-matter if not more.
+After this realization, I became endlessly curious about the relationship between the allowed breath (letting it come and go on its own) and the nervous system.
+As the field of neuroscience has expanded beyond the skull-case brain to include the gut brain and the complex web of our bodies' connective tissue, it's becoming more apparent that our intuition isn't just a hunch and that our vital organs play as much a part in our emotional and environmental processing as our grey-matter if not more.

-When we allow ourselves to breathe by softening our lower bellies and relaxing our rib cages, our lungs take in more oxygen, our necks and shoulders relax, the parasympathetic (calming) nervous system is activated.
+When we allow ourselves to breathe by softening our lower bellies and relaxing our rib cages, the parasympathetic (calming) nervous system is activated.
 With our nervous systems no longer on the alert, the possibility opens up for us to experience intense emotions without feeling out of control or losing our sense of grounding.
+Bessel van der Kolk speaks of the importance of a "visceral feeling of safety" in the process of healing from trauma and flourishing as individuals.
+I believe the allowed breath is a major key in feeling that safety.
+At the very least, it has been for me.

 Further Studies and Exploration